-We are pleased to announce that we have just started the journey to achieving the Arts Mark.
+We are pleased to be working towards achieving the Arts Mark.
 The topic is called Me: the Artist and Maker and will focus on textiles with an element of printing.
 The work will tie in with what the eco-warriors already do and will focus on skills progression for both children and staff.

 Arts Mark: 7 principles